devpro/everyday-cheatsheets/docs/terraform.md

 # Terraform

-> Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
-Terraform can manage existing and popular service providers as well as custom in-house solutions.
+> Terraform is the infrastructure as code tool from HashiCorp.
+It is a tool for building, changing, and managing infrastructure in a safe, repeatable way.

 See [terraform.io](https://www.terraform.io/), [docs](https://www.terraform.io/docs/index.html), [hashicorp/terraform](https://github.com/hashicorp/terraform), [hashicorp.com](https://www.hashicorp.com/products/terraform/).